Precast concrete: Development

 To achieve better thermal performance, insulation was added in the void, and in many applications today the steel trusses have been replaced by composite (fibreglass, plastic, etc.) connection systems.
 These systems, which are specially developed for this purpose, also eliminate the differential thermal expansion problem.The best thermal performance is achieved when the insulation is continuous throughout the wall section, i.e., the wythes are thermally separated completely to the ends of the panel.
 Using continuous insulation and modern composite connection systems, R-values up to R-28.2 can be achieved.
+"Joints between precast wall panels are commonly sealed with elastomeric sealants, such as silyl modified polymers, to accommodate joint movement and provide weather resistance."

 Characteristics

 The overall thickness of sandwich wall panels in commercial applications is typically 8 inches, but their designs are often customized to the application.
 In a typical 8-inch wall panel the concrete wythes are each 2-3/8 inches thick), sandwiching 3-1/4 inches of high R-value insulating foam.
 The interior and exterior wythes of concrete are held together (through the insulation) with some form of connecting system that is able to provide the needed structural integrity.
 Sandwich wall panels can be fabricated to the length and width desired, within practical limits dictated by the fabrication system, the stresses of lifting and handling, and shipping constraints.
 Panels of 9-foot clear height are common, but heights up to 12 feet can be found.

 The fabrication process for precast concrete sandwich wall panels allows them to be produced with finished surfaces on both sides.
 Such finishes can be very smooth, with the surfaces painted, stained, or left natural; for interior surfaces, the finish is comparable to drywall in smoothness and can be finished using the same prime and paint procedure as is common for conventional drywall construction.
 If desired, the concrete can be given an architectural finish, where the concrete itself is colored and/or textured.
 Colors and textures can provide the appearance of brick, stone, wood, or other patterns through the use of reusable formliners, or, in the most sophisticated applications, actual brick, stone, glass, or other materials can be cast into the concrete surface.

 Window and door openings are cast into the walls at the manufacturing plant as part of the fabrication process.
 In many applications, electrical and telecommunications conduit and boxes are cast directly into the panels in the specified locations.
 In some applications, utilities, plumbing and even heating components have been cast into the panels to reduce on-site construction time.
 The carpenters, electricians and plumbers do need to make some slight adjustments when first becoming familiar with some of the unique aspects of the wall panels.
 However, they still perform most of their job duties in the manner to which they are accustomed.